Skynetexe/3D-Printed-Wall-E/README.md

 Longer cables for head servos, so that they can be cable managed through the neck.

+## Modifications

+Turned the motors controlling the eye's rotation.
+This allowed them to not just flop down due to a lack of tolerance.

+Added a screw to the neck (M2 20mm approximately), to allow removal of central head axel and future disassembly of the neck

+All the components written down in the "Links" section have been implemented.

 ## Links

 This project is mostly a modification of [chillibasket's project](https://wired.chillibasket.com/3d-printed-wall-e/ "wired.chillibasket.com")